Weather Advisories, Road Closures, and Alerts

 - Wash your hands regularly

-- Plan ahead and book activities, accommodation and experiences in advance
+- Plan ahead and book activities, accommodations, and experiences in advance

 - Adhere to any local closures or restricted access to communities